Washingtonian Today: What We're Thankful For

 • Ditch the turkey and go to one of more than 200 area bars serving drinks until 4 am tonight.

-• The only White Houe I plan on talking about is this one made completely of Legos.
+• The only White House I plan on talking about is this one made completely of Legos.

 • Buy your bougie friends gifts from our 2018 gift guide!
 If you’re thinking of getting me a little something, may I suggest the “private dinner for 12 at Fiola Mare in Georgetown, with pre-dinner pickup in an Aston Martin plus caviar and cocktails aboard a private yacht”?
 Yeah, that’s a real thing.